Terms and Conditions

-The AGES contractual partner undertakes to provide AGES, without being specifically requested to do so, with any documentation required to fulfil the contract, either at the time of the contractual sample delivery or immediately thereafter, and to inform AGES of any circumstances that are, or may be, of importance for the fulfilment of the contract.
+The AGES contractual partner undertakes to provide AGES, without delay and without being specifically requested to do so, with any documentation required to fulfil the contract and to inform AGES of any circumstances that are, or may be, of importance for the fulfilment of the contract.
 Upon the request of AGES, the contractual partner shall provide AGES with a written confirmation that the documentation submitted is complete and that any information provided and statements given are correct.

 - Unless expressly agreed in writing, the services commissioned (particularly statements, expert reports, analyses, expert opinions, and the like) shall be submitted to the AGES contractual partner in the form of a written technical deliverable.
 Accordingly, orally communicated declarations or statements do not qualify as a technical deliverable provided by AGES, and AGES cannot therefore be held liable for the correctness of oral declarations or statements.

 - Unless expressly stipulated by legal provisions or other pertinent standards or guidelines, AGES shall not be obliged to keep and retain any samples, information on samples, test results, or the technical deliverable.
 However, AGES shall be free to keep and retain the above mentioned information or documentation or to utilise such information or documentation for statistical or central data management purposes, while guaranteeing full compliance with the regulations of the Data Protection Act.
 AGES shall, at any rate, be entitled to retain or process any information and documentation as required by applicable legal provisions, standards, accreditation provisions, or other pertinent rules and regulations:

 In fulfilling contracts whose nature typically requires the services of external parties, AGES shall be entitled to partly use either subcontractors or AGES-internal experts (see Annex); any such contracting shall be carried out in accordance with ÖVE/ÖNORM EN ISO/IEC 17025, especially Article 7.1, or any other provision secondary to this regulation.
 In case the services of subcontractors are enlisted for analytics services in the context of accreditation, AGES shall, insofar as explicit consent has not previously been granted, notify its contractual partner thereof and obtain his/her consent.